uport-project/veramo-website/docs/node_tutorials/node_setup_identifiers.md

 // You will need to get a project ID from infura https://www.infura.io const INFURA_PROJECT_ID = '<your PROJECT_ID here>'

-// This will be the secret key for the KMS const KMS_SECRET_KEY = "<type any random high secure key or password here>";
+// This will be the secret key for the KMS const KMS_SECRET_KEY =
+  '< you can generate a key by running `npx @veramo/cli config create-secret-key` in a terminal>'
 ```

 Initialise a database using TypeORM